GaoLabXDU/SWOT/README.md

 ## Overview
 This project is a python implementation of SWOT, which is introducted in the paper "Reconstructing single-cell spatial maps from spatial transcriptomics data with SWOT"

-Although cell-type deconvolution methods revealed spatial patterns, they are predominantly limited to estimating cell-type compositions without considering cell-to-spot mapping for reconstructing single-cell spatial maps.
+Resolving the spatial organization of cell type in situ remains a major challenge in spatial transcriptomics.
+Most cell-type deconvolution methods are limited to estimating cell-type compositions without considering cell-to-spot mapping for reconstructing single-cell spatial maps.
 SWOT is a spatially weighted optimal transport method that integrates single-cell RNA sequencing data with spatial transcriptomics data for cell-type deconvolution and further single-cell spatial maps reconstruction.
-It contains two principal components: an optimal transport module for computing transport plan and a cell mapping module for estimating cell-type compositions, cell numbers and cell coordinates per spot.
+It contains two principal components: an optimal transport module for learning a cell-to-spot mapping and a cell mapping module for estimating cell-type proportions, cell numbers, and cell coordinates per spo
 It applies a spatially weighted strategy, which incorporating gene expression and spatial location, to an optimal transport framework to learn a mapping from cells to spots, thereby achieving cell-type deconvolution and further single-cell spatial maps reconstruction.